Entrepreneurship and Innovation

 AACSB Accredited Logo

-Entrepreneurship and Innovation Major at Xavier University
+Entrepreneurship and Innovation Program at Xavier University

 The BSBA Entrepreneurship and Innovation major at Xavier University is a four-year program that is a minimum 120-hour undergraduate degree.
 It is designed to help prepare students to seek opportunities, act resourcefully, think creatively, and lead ethically to make a difference in their organizations and the world.
 The strength of our free enterprise economy depends heavily on an entrepreneurial mindset in those individuals who identify new product or service opportunities, and develop workable plans for capitalizing on those opportunities.